Aynom/Ekman-spiral/README.md

 i.  calculate the change in depth using the total depth and number of intervals between sucessive points considered
     for analysis

 ii. determine depth below the water surface (z) at the N sucessive points

-iii.calculate sigma that represents the imaginary compponent of the complex diagonal variable 'b' in martix 'A'
+iii. calculate sigma that represents the imaginary compponent of the complex diagonal variable 'b' in martix 'A'

 iv. set values for the vector diagonals a, b and c of Matrix 'A' and for the 'D' vector starting from the first
     through the last index